by Mike Ratliff

 Here we see the doom awaiting all false teachers and prophets.
 There is not one sin that is going to be overlooked by God.
 All sin will be judged.
 The good news for the genuine Christian is that their sins have already been paid for.
 God has already exercised His judgment against them as He poured out His wrath on the Son as He died on the Cross.
 However, these false prophets and teachers are still in their sins and their egregious sins of heresy and leading others into destruction as they despised the authority of the Lord will lead them into a level of judgment that is reserved for them specifically.

-“Bold and willful, they do not tremble as they blaspheme the glorious ones, whereas angels, though greater in might and power, do not pronounce a blasphemous judgment against them before the Lord.
-But these, like irrational animals, creatures of instinct, born to be caught and destroyed, blaspheming about matters of which they are ignorant, will also be destroyed in their destruction, suffering wrong as the wage for their wrongdoing.
-They count it pleasure to revel in the daytime.
-They are blots and blemishes, reveling in their deceptions, while they feast with you.
-They have eyes full of adultery, insatiable for sin.
-They entice unsteady souls.
-They have hearts trained in greed.
-Accursed children!
-Forsaking the right way, they have gone astray.
-They have followed the way of Balaam, the son of Beor, who loved gain from wrongdoing, but was rebuked for his own transgression; a speechless donkey spoke with human voice and restrained the prophet’s madness.”
-(2 Peter 2:10b-16 ESV)
+Daring, self-willed, they do not tremble when they revile angelic majesties, 11 whereas angels who are greater in might and power do not bring a reviling judgment against them before the Lord.
+12 But these, like unreasoning animals, born as creatures of instinct to be captured and killed, reviling where they have no knowledge, will in the destruction of those creatures also be destroyed, 13 suffering wrong as the wages of doing wrong.
+They count it a pleasure to revel in the daytime.
+They are stains and blemishes, reveling in their deceptions, as they carouse with you, 14 having eyes full of adultery that never cease from sin, enticing unstable souls, having a heart trained in greed, accursed children; 15 forsaking the right way, they have gone astray, having followed the way of Balaam, the son of Beor, who loved the wages of unrighteousness; 16 but he received a rebuke for his own transgression, for a mute donkey, speaking with a voice of a man, restrained the madness of the prophet.
+2 Peter 2:10b-16 (NASB)

 Who does this sound like?
 Doesn’t this describe those “Word Faith” hucksters who use their “ministries” to bilk millions of dollars from those they have deceived?
 Every time I see Benny Hinn or Kenneth Copeland I think of Balaam, the son of Beor.
 He went to curse the Israelites for money.
 The Word Faith heresies are all about money.
 If you ever hear them “preach” you know that their doctrines, such as they are, are nothing but fanciful interpretations of scripture meant to tickle people’s ears.